 In addition to the requirements of the TCPS 2, researchers and their institutions may be subject to other research ethics norms.
 For instance, researchers may be subject to professional standards, or consensus guidelines, such as the ICH Consensus Guideline for Good Clinical Practice ICH E6(R2).
 Private and public organizations may also voluntarily choose to adopt other standards or complementary research ethics norms beyond the TCPS 2.
 For instance, they may require that their REBs comply with the HRSO standard for Ethical Review and Oversight of Human Research (CAN/HRSO-200.01-2021).
 However, the Agencies do not require eligible institutions to adopt or comply with such other standards or research ethics norms.

-The mandate of the Panel on Research Ethics, an interagency advisory body created by the Agencies, is limited to the interpretation, education, and evolution of the TCPS 2.
-As a collective body, the Panel does not participate in the development, endorsement, or implementation of research ethics norms beyond the TCPS 2.
-However, individual members of the Panel may participate in such work independent of their advisory role to the Agencies.
+The mandate of the Panel on Research Ethics, an interagency advisory body created by the Agencies, is the interpretation, education, and evolution of the TCPS 2.
+As a collective body, the Panel does not develop, endorse, or implement research ethics norms beyond the TCPS 2.
+However, individual members of the Panel may be involved in such work independent of their advisory role to the Agencies.
 When they do so, they do not represent the Panel or the Agencies.

 Compliance with other research ethics norms does not diminish the protections provided by the TCPS 2 and cannot serve as a replacement for compliance with the TCPS 2 by eligible institutions.
 Where the TCPS 2 appears to be silent on a particular issue, or there is uncertainty about the meaning and significance of the content of the TCPS 2, the research community may seek clarification from the Secretariat on Responsible Conduct of Research.